Have I Been Hacked? How to Check and Protect Your Accounts

 What should your password be?

-Anything that is too painful to read let alone remember is your best bet.
-I know, it seems difficult but it’s the most secure type of password you could have.
+Anything that is too painful to read, let alone remember, is your best bet.
 If it’s hard for you to remember, it will be just as hard for someone else to hack.

-User names can also follow the same guidelines – you don’t have to provide your real name.
-It’s also a good idea to blatantly lie when it comes to filling out those password security questions.
-Anyone who knows you well enough probably has all the information they need to take you down, should they be so inclined.
-In saying that, as was demonstrated very clearly in a recent episode of Mr. Robot, gathering this kind of information about someone from something as simple as a Facebook account is way too easy to do and can be done by anyone (is your Facebook account set to private and if so, are all those friends actually trustworthy friends?).
+Usernames can follow the same guidelines — you don’t have to provide your real name.
+It’s also a good idea to lie on password security questions.
+Anyone who knows you well enough probably has all the information they need to take you down.

 If associating smells, colours and sounds doesn’t work for you, not all hope is lost.